Alter the Altar Arte by Rudy M. Herrera, 2023.

 In her sets, she centers women/identified artists of color, both in response to DJs who primarily amplify male voices and musicians, but also because it SOUNDS really good, healing, and inspiring to remember and reconnect with all the mothers and sisters and daughters who created beautiful songs throughout eras, cultures, and across genres.

-DJ Despeinada is currently accepting commissions for digital DJ sets & curated playlists.
+DJ Despeinada is currently booking gig and accepting commissions for digital DJ sets & curated playlists.

 Special rates available for non-profit organizations.